European Cars and the German Grand Prix

 Enjoy an3 exclusive visit to the Bavarian Motor Work’s factory.
 BMW began as an aircraft manufacturer during the First World War, but soon after turned to motorcycle and then automobile manufacturing.
 The production of their distinctive automobiles resumed after World War II.
 After touring the factory, visit the BMW Museum, which houses a collection of early BMW motorcycles and cars.
 Enjoy a private viewing of BMW vintage cars at the BMW Group Classic and see the company’s own restoration facilities.
 (B,L)

 Take the autobahn north to Ingolstadt to discover the true meaning behind Audi’s tagline vorsprung durch tecknik (advancement through technology).
 Today's visits include a guided tour through the Audi Mobile Museum and an exclusive tour through the factory.
 Continue to Stuttgart, Germany’s “auto city."
 Check into the stylish Arcotel Camino Hotel in Stuttgart for three nights.
 (B)

 Day 6 — Stuttgart

 Gottlieb Daimler and Otto Benz both built their workshops in Stuttgart in the 19th century.
-An irony of automotive history is that the two never met yet, the two companies merged in the 1920’s to form Daimler-Benz.
+An irony of automotive history is that the two never met, yet their companies merged in the 1920s to form Daimler-Benz.
 Begin the day with a visit and guided tour of the Mercedes factory, one of the most modern in the world.
 Then travel to nearby Fellbach to visit the Mercedes Classic Car Center where vintage Daimler-Benz cars are lovingly restored.
 Enjoy the evening and dinner at leisure.
 (B)